Kelli Sartin murder trial witness: “I regret (it) to this day” - Port Arthur News

 Two years of silence

 Relatives who spoke to jurors Wednesday spoke often of being isolated from Charles Sartin.
-Heid and Deslette said they had been warned by Kelli Sartin and her adult son, both residents in the home with Charles Sartin, had not only banned them from visiting the house but from even being on the street two years prior to Charles Sartin’s death.
+Heid and Deslette said Kelli Sartin and her adult son, both residents in the home with Charles Sartin, had not only banned them from visiting the house but from even being on the street two years prior to Charles Sartin’s death.

 “Several family members attempted to see Charles and they were turned away and told to get off the property,” Heid said.